Leilani705/ELK-stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web 1: 10.0.0.8
+- Web 2: 10.0.0.5
+- Web 3: 10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- filebeat and metricbeat on ELK Server, Web 1, Web 2, and Web 3

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat allows us to collect data about the filesystem.
+An example of this would be log events from all the servers.
+- metricbeat allows us to collect machine metrics.
+An example of this would be uptime from the servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook file to /etc/ansible/roles.
-- Update the _____ file to include...
+- Update the hosts file to include the elk server with the destination IP address
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to kibana(http://52.224.124.194:5601/app/kibana#/home) to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- the .yml files are the playbooks, these are copied to etc/ansible/roles.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- you update the hosts file to run the playbook on specific machines.
+To specify which machines to install the ELK sever on and which to install filebeats use groups.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+-In order to check that the ELK server is running properly navigate to the kibana address.